340:75-15-124. Post-adoption services

 2. Respite.
 Respite services are available for a family once a year for up to $75.00 per child for up to three children.
 Each additional child is $25 up to a maximum amount of $300 for the family, when funding is available.
 The family is provided a respite application upon request.
 When the application is received, a voucher is issued and sent by Finance to the caregiver for completion.
 Respite vouchers are not used for a family with a child in foster care.

 3. Disclosure Updates.
 When an adoption specialist receives social, medical, psychological, or educational information on a child after finalization and final case review, the following occurs:

-(1) the adoption specialist scans the de-identified, when applicable, document and saves the new information into the child's Permanency Planning case as "Adoption Disclosure Packet" under the Client tab in the File Cabinet.
-The adoption specialist labels the description as "Child's Name/Adoption Disclosure after Finalization";
+(1) the adoption specialist scans the de-identified, when applicable, document and saves the new information into the child's Permanency Planning case as "Adoption Disclosure Packet" The adoption specialist labels the description as "Child's Name/Adoption Disclosure after Finalization";

 (2) the adoption specialist notifies Post-Adoption Services by email of the late disclosure information uploaded to the document management system (DMS);

 (3) the post-adoption specialist completes a new Form 04AN006E, Affidavit of Information Disclosure for Adoption, and provides the new information to the family via certified mail;

 (4) any disclosure information identified or received 45-calendar days after adoption finalization is submitted to Post-Adoption Services to give to the adoptive family.